 Who Is Quincy Jones?

 Quincy Jones is a record producer, musician and film producer who was convinced at an early age to explore music by his teenage friend Ray Charles.
 He played in various bands through the 1950s, began composing for film and television in the mid-1960s and eventually produced over 50 scores.
 He has worked with famous musicians such as Michael Jackson, Frank Sinatra, Aretha Franklin and Celine Dion.
-He is the most Grammy-nominated artist in history, with 79 nominations and 27 wins.
+He is one of the most Grammy-nominated artists in history, with 79 nominations and 27 wins.

 Famed producer Quincy Jones was born Quincy Delight Jr. on March 14, 1933, in Chicago, Illinois.
 A multifaceted jazz and pop figure, his career began when he played trumpet and arranged for Lionel Hampton (1951-1953).
 Jones then worked as a freelance arranger on many jazz sessions.
 He served as musical director for Dizzy Gillespie's overseas big-band tour (1956), worked for Barclay Records in Paris (1957-1958) and led an all-star big band for the European production of Harold Arlen's blues opera, "Free and Easy" (1959).

 After returning to New York, Jones composed and arranged for Count Basie, Dinah Washington and Sarah Vaughan, while holding an executive post at Mercury Records and producing his own increasingly pop-oriented records.
 In the mid-1960s, he began composing for films and television, eventually producing over 50 scores and serving as a trailblazing African American musician in the Hollywood arena.